rileyhales/gldas/README.md

 ~~~~
 Reset the server, then attempt to log in through the web interface as an administrator.
 The app should appear in the Apps Library page in grey indicating you need to configure the custom settings.

-### 2 Set up a Thredds Server (GLDAS Rasters)
+### 2 Set up THREDDS and download GLDAS data
 Refer to the documentation for Thredds to set up an instance of Thredds on your tethys server.

-In the public folder where your datasets are stored, create a new folder called ```gldas```.
-Within that folder, place all the contents of the ncml folder in the app you downloaded in the previous step.
-Create a new folder called ```raw``` and leave it empty.
-You will fill it with data in the next step.
+In the thredds public folder, where your datasets are stored, create a new folder called ```gldas```.
+Get the path to this directory and save it for later.
+You need to fill this folder with the GLDAS data from NASA and there are 2 ways to do this.

-In the app's folder you downloaded from git, copy the contents of the ```ncml``` folder into the ```gldas``` directory you just created in Thredds.
-These files are a form of xml called NetCDF Markup Language (.ncml).
-They filter the datasets in the raw folder by year and create an virtual aggregation of their data.
-You should not need to change these files when you get new datasets each month, but you will need to add a new one each year.
+1. Run the gldasworkflow.sh workflow found in the gldasworkflow folder of the app using the path to the ```gldas``` folder as the argument to the function.
+2. Go to [disc.gsfc.nasa.gov](https://disc.gsfc.nasa.gov/datasets?keywords=gldas) and sign up for an Earth Data account.
+Download all the GLDAS 2 and 2.1 monthly, 1/4 degree resolution netcdf datasets.
+Create a directory inside the ```gldas``` folder called ```raw``` and save all the data here.
+Copy the contents of the ```gldasworkflow/ncml``` directory to the ```gldas``` directory

 If you did it correctly, your folder should look like this:
 ~~~~
 gldas
---->2000.ncml
---->2001.ncml
---->2002.ncml
-    ...
---->2019.ncml
+--->1950s.ncml
+--->1960s.ncml
+--->1970s.ncml
+--->1980s.ncml
+--->1990s.ncml
+--->2000s.ncml
+--->2010s.ncml
 --->alltimes.ncml

---->raw
+--->raw (directory)
-    ---><empty directory>
+    ---><all the gldas datasets here>
 ~~~~
 You will also need to modify Thredds' settings files to enable WMS services and support for netCDF files on your server.
 In the folder where you installed Thredds, there should be a file called ```catalog.xml```.
 ~~~~